 Please, note that only compatible port types are shown and can be connected.

 Save and execute a captured workflow

-In this section we will explain how to save, deploy and execute the captured workflow, in a local or remote file system or on KNIME Server.
+In this section we will explain how to save, deploy and execute the captured workflow, in a local or connected file system or on KNIME Server.

 The captured workflow can be:

 Written locally or to a file system using the Workflow Writer node